urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/types.md

 `[~.foo ~.bar ~.baz ~]` though, it has its own syntax which looks like `/foo/bar/baz`.

-A `path` is just a general type used for several different purposes throughout Arvo.
+A `path` is similar to a filesystem path in Unix, giving data a location in a nested hierarchy.
+In Arvo though, they're not only used for files, but are a more general type used for several different purposes.
 Its elements have no inherent significance, it depends on the context.
 In a Gall agent, a `path` is most commonly a subscription path - you might subscribe for updates to `/foo/bar` on another agent, or another agent might subscribe to `/baz` on your agent.

 A `path` might just be a series of fixed `@ta` like `/foo/bar`, but some elements might also be variable and encode atom auras, or some other format.
 For